MaximeCarriere/Coronavirus/README.md

 Gamma control the recovery and the resistant phase.
 For the Covid-19, an infected case who has recovered is still susceptible to be re-infected.
 Indeed, a Japaneese tour bus guide has been tested positive after having recovered from an earlier infection [2].
 A Chinese report also claimed that 14% of Recovered Covid-19 Patients in Guangdong Tested Positive Again [3]

+Thus, the immunity parameter in the SIR model cannot be applied for the Covid-19.
+In our modification this parameter is, therefore, set to 0.
+The recovered rate is now governed by the probability of surviving the virus.
+This might change in future update.

 ## References